danielgjackson/reddit-scraper/README.md

 You can change the output to `.csv` format with the `--output csv` option (not used by the *reporter*), which will collate them to a `data/$SUBREDDIT.collated-csv` directory as:

-  * a single `submissions-all.csv` file, one row for each submission.
+  * a single `submissions-index.csv` file, one row for each submission.

   * a file `comments-$SUBMISSIONID.csv` file, where `$SUBMISSIONID` is the ID of the submission, with one row for each comment.